javeriaijaz/SpriteCloud-TA-Assignment/README.md

 ---

 ## 🤖 AI Usage Disclosure
-AI assistance was used in structuring this **README.md** file and refining the test scenarios for clarity and completeness.
-The actual implementation was manually written and reviewed to ensure accuracy and correctness.
+I used AI to help structure this README.md file, but the actual implementation was written and reviewed manually to ensure accuracy.
+I also got some help with setting up the GitHub workflow file.

 ---

-### 👨‍💻 Author
-Developed by **[Your Name]** | QA Engineer 🚀